 You may like to make a cuppa to get you through this long document!
 But please read on carefully as it does contain a lot of important information.

-After the Government announcement of 23rd June, we are delighted to say that Morrab Library will be taking its first tentative steps towards opening again from Wednesday July 15th.
-The necessity to keep staff, volunteers and members as safe as possible is our first priority, and we will need to work within the context of health and safety legislation and best practice guidelines for libraries to achieve this.
+We are delighted to say that Morrab Library is open again, although in a very limited capacity.
+The necessity to keep staff, volunteers and members as safe as possible is our first priority, and we will need to continue to work within the context of health and safety legislation and best practice guidelines for libraries to achieve this.
 So please bear with us as we take a careful and steady approach over a period of time to try and get everything back on track.

-We need to take gradual steps, offering more services over a number of stages.
+We will take gradual steps, offering more services over a number of stages.
 In this way, we can trial each step, and make sure it’s working effectively, before moving on to the next level.This takes into account factors such as staffing levels and extra time needed for additional tasks.

 Sadly of course, this means that things can’t be as they were, at least initially, before we closed.
 But we hope you understand and will be patient with us as we take these actions, to both mitigate risk and ensure that we’ll be able to get things back on track, as far as possible.
 We are working within a constantly evolving situation, and the service we can offer will change alongside this.

 From current thinking, COVID-19 is transferred via respiratory droplets, and breathing these in presents the biggest infection risk.
 The more people in an area and the longer they stay, the greater the risk of passing on the disease.
 Therefore, we will need to limit the number of people in the building, so entry at this time will be by appointment only.